raamcosta/compose-destinations-docs/docusaurus/docs/setup.md

 </table>

 :::caution
-If you choose a version that uses Compose with a higher version then the one you're setting for your app, gradle will upgrade your Compose version via transitive dependency.
+If you choose a version that uses Compose with a higher version than the one you're setting for your app, gradle will upgrade your Compose version via transitive dependency.
 :::

 <Tabs>